How Rain Impacts Equipment Rentals (And What to Do Instead)

 • Machines getting stuck due to saturated soil

-• Excessive yard damage from poor traction
+• Excessive property damage from poor traction

 • Lost rental time waiting for ground to firm up

-• Jobs started that should not have been started yet
+• Jobs started that should not have been started

 Rain does not ruin projects.
 Poor planning around rain does.